 The H52 - Hochstegen construction lot, located within the area of the Steinach am Brenner township, is a part of the previous lot H51 - Pfons-Brenner which has now been restructured.
 This stretch of the project was divided in several construction lots, in order to guarantee the fastest and most efficient continuation of the works with an aim to driving the entire project forward quickly.
 The Wolf lateral access tunnel is used as a main access and supply route.

-The Hochstegen lot is located in a fault zone characterized by extremely complex geological conditions.
+The Hochstegen lot is located in a zone characterized by extremely complex geological conditions.
 The stretch is about 500 m long, with mainly water-bearing, carbonatic rock layers, meaning that the tunnel excavation in this stretch is particularly challenging.
 The contract for the works in the H52 - Hochstegen construction lot was awarded to Swietelsky Tunnelbau GmbH & Co KG on December 15th, 2021.
 The bid was around 102 million Euro and construction time is expected to be 23 months.

 The core of the project is the excavation of the exploratory tunnel southwards through the geologically challenging stretch known as "Hochstegen", where excavation will take place with the protection of preliminary sealing and stabilisation injections.